USC and Stanford launch Starling Lab to protect human rights with decentralization

 On stage at the human-rights-focused RightsCon online event, Dotan and FFDW board chair Marta Belcher discussed the creation of the Starling Lab and the possibilities of strengthening the integrity of history, journalism, and legal accountability in this era of rising digital misinformation.

 Dotan, who is founding director of the Starling Lab, said in a statement that the original promise of the internet was to use decentralized systems to give everyone a chance to expand human knowledge and understanding.
 That seems like a distant goal, but he said it’s more vital than ever before.
-He said the Lab’s staff wants to help write a new chapter for the web by innovating with technology and ethics that allow everyone to restore digital trust.
+He said the lab’s staff wants to help write a new chapter for the web by innovating with technology and ethics that allow everyone to restore digital trust.

 “With any new technology, it’s definitely a matter of, instead of having expert witnesses you can testify about, about how a technology actually means that this thing is real and true based on the technological facts,” Belcher said in an interview.
 “What’s so incredible about this technology is that it gives you the ability to verify the truth of a matter.”